BigLittle9/-Creating-a-coding-practice-website-/README.md

 Some options:
 -
-- PyCharm
+- PyCharm (Pro:Designed for Python Con: )
-- Sublime Text
+- Sublime Text (Pro:One of the smoothest IDEs Con: )
-- PyDev
+- PyDev (Pro:Quick to set-up for users familiar with eclipse Con:eclipse comes with a learning curve)

 ## Python libraries
 Once you determine and set-up your python IDE, you will need to install some libraries using the command line.
 You begin with installing the pip installer, then set-up your virtual environment, then python Flask.